secretgraph/secretgraph/README.md

 ### new approach

 Seen and trusted keys should be kept client side.
-Every key has three trust levels
+Every key and content has four trust levels

 -   1: explicitly trusted
 -   2: transitively trusted (by explicitly trusted key)
--   3: unverified (even set to trusted on server side)
+-   3: unverified (even set to be trusted on server side)
+-   4: no signatures/only broken signatures

 ## Shortcut creation of keys